Cliff Gladstein, President

 Jerilyn López Mendoza

-Jerilyn López Mendoza is a dynamic environmental attorney and creative problem solver who has successfully tackled a wide variety of unique urban challenges.
-López Mendoza’s work has focused on reducing air pollution and negative health impacts, greening the built environment, and implementing equitable land-use principles to revitalize the City’s environment and economy.
-Currently, Jerilyn is Vice-President of the Los Angeles Board of Public Works.
-She was formerly California Manager for ICLEI USA – Local Governments for Sustainability.
+Jerilyn López Mendoza is the Environmental Affairs Program Manager – CARB for Southern California Gas Company.
+Previously she served as Vice-President and Commissioner at Los Angeles Board of Public Works, and as California Regional Manager of ICLEI Local Governments for Sustainability.
 Jerilyn has also served as Interim Executive Director of the California League of Conservation Voters Education Fund and as policy director for the Los Angeles Environmental Justice Project Office of Environmental Defense.
-Jerilyn is also the chair of the Steering Committee of the LAX Coalition for Economic, Environmental and Educational Justice, and serves on the Steering Committee of the Figueroa Corridor Coalition for Economic Justice.
+Jerilyn is the chair of the Steering Committee of the LAX Coalition for Economic, Environmental and Educational Justice, and serves on the Steering Committee of the Figueroa Corridor Coalition for Economic Justice.
 She co-founded the Alliance for a Livable Los Angeles, a diverse group working to make LA County more livable by creating more affordable housing, transportation options and neighborhood open spaces.
 Jerilyn received a JD from the UCLA School of Law and a BA from Stanford University.

 Ilia Terrazas Dickey